Building Innovation Hub Logo

 Third-party data verification requirements.

-Building owners are required to obtain third-party data verification of benchmarking data from an approved verifier beginning in 2024 for data submitted for calendar year 2023.
-Verification is required every three years thereafter and would be submitted as part of the District Benchmark Results and Compliance Report by the April 1 deadline of each verification year.
-Note: The 2024 deadline for benchmarking and third-party verification has been extended to July 1, 2024 for this cycle only.
+Building owners are required to obtain third-party data verification of benchmarking data from an approved verifier beginning in 2024 for data submitted for calendar year 2023 and in 2027 for data submitted for calendar year 2026.
+Verification is required every six years thereafter and would be submitted as part of the District Benchmark Results and Compliance Report by the May 1 deadline of each verification year.

 An approved verified must not be an employee of the building owner or of the building owner’s designee who prepares or submits benchmarking information, and must possess one of the following licenses, credentials, or certifications: